-- 1. The instructor will request the student to discontinue the disruptive action. - If the behavior continues, the instructor will instruct the student to leave the classroom.
-Security will be called to remove the student if he or she does not leave when requested. - An incident report will then be completed by the instructor and filed with the Vice President for Academic Affairs.
-Copies

-- will be sent to the student, advisor, Office of Enrollment Services and Student Success, and the Office of Freshman through Senior Year Experience. - 4.
-After the completion of an incident report, including the student's comments, the student must secure the written permission of the Vice President for Academic Affairs in order to return to class.
-The student will be held responsible for all absentees incurred between the time of the suspension from class and his or her return. - Any recurrence of disruptive behavior on the part of the student cited will result in expulsion from the class and a grade of 'F' recorded in the semester in which the offense occurred.
+- 1. The instructor will request the student to discontinue the disruptive action. - 2.
+If the behavior continues, the instructor will instruct the student to leave the classroom.
+Security will be called to remove the student if he or she does not leave when requested. - An incident report will then be completed by the instructor and filed with the Council of Deans.
+Copies will be sent to the student, advisor, Office of Enrollment Services and Student Success, and the Office of Freshman through Senior Year Experience. - 4.
+After the completion of an incident report, including the student's comments, the student must secure the written permission of the Council of Deans in order to return to class.
+The student will be held responsible for all absences incurred between the time of the suspension from class and his or her return. - Any recurrence of disruptive behavior on the part of the student cited will result in expulsion from the class and a grade of 'F' recorded in the semester in which the offense occurred.